By Lease Type (9)

 - Deductions – Property owners can deduct the mortgage interest and property taxes from expenses.

-- Exemptions – Tenants who enter a bona fide written lease for a period longer than six (6)months.
+- Exemptions – Tenants who enter a bona fide written lease for over six (6)months.

-How to Fill Out a Florida Rental Lease Agreement Form?
+How do you fill out a Florida Rental Lease Agreement Form?

 Step 1: The Parties: Landlord and Tenant

-First enter the day of the month the agreement was made on then enter the year.
+First, enter the day of the month the agreement was made, then enter the year.

 \